 6.28.3 Mechanism of failure

 Programmers may rely on indentation to determine inclusion of statements within constructs.
 Testing of the software may not reveal that statements that appear to be included in a construct (due to formatting) actually lay outside of it because of the absence of a terminator.
 Moreover, for a nested if-then-else statement the programmer may be confused about which if statement controls the else part directly.
 This can lead to unexpected results.

+Some languages permit the conditional construct or the loop construct to be a single statement, such as C

+if (...) statement else statement;

+Each statement can be a further conditional.
+This has two distinct difficulties:

+When further conditional statements are nested inside of the the outermost conditional, it becomes exceedingly difficult to map the logic, and there is a serious risk of mismatched branches especially when some “if”’s do not have “else” branches.

+Under maintenance there is a significant risk that the maintainer will add one or more statements to a branch, forgetting that additional syntax is required to turn the branch into a block of statements.

 6.28.4 Applicable language characteristics

-This vulnerability description is intended to be applicable to languages with the following characteristics:

-Languages that contain loops and conditional statements that are not explicitly terminated by an “end” construct.
+This vulnerability description is intended to be applicable to languages that contain loops and conditional statements that are not explicitly terminated by an “end” construct.

 6.28.5 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: